 Sometimes Facebook can serve as your “website”, but the best advice is to have both.
 Invest in having someone build you a site if you can’t do it.
 You should be able to find an online freelancer or someone locally who will do it for you for a minimal cost.
 Think through what you’d like to have on it first and keep it updated.
 If you’re promoting shows without a website, don’t expect to grow very fast.

-By now, you're probably familiar with online forums.
-Become a member at some of the larger ones.
+Become a member at some of the larger online forums.
 Contribute to the community by sharing answers or opinions first and after awhile, find out where within that forum would be the appropriate place to post your event.
 Chances are you’ll find at least a couple of people in your region of the country who might consider coming.
 Again, it’s a free way to promote your show.

 Write up a story on your show and post it on your website once it’s over.
 Include pictures.
 It’ll build interest for the next one and keep your site looking fresh.